-- 1. Fill up the skid with water to make the UF modules completely wet. - Open the integrity test (IT) valve (AV-04) and the concentrate valve (AV-06).
+- 1. Fill up the skid with water to make the membrane modules completely wet. - 2.
+Open the integrity test (IT) valve (AV-04) and the concentrate valve (AV-06).
 Compressed air applied through the integrity test valve will drive the water from the filtrate side of the membrane to the feed side.
 As water evacuates and air fills the feed side, the pressure will slowly increase until it reaches a regulated set point, which should be less than 100KPa (14.5 psi). - 3.
 Allow the pressure to stabilize at the set point, typically ~2 minutes.
 This will occur once all the water on the feed side of the membrane has been evacuated. - 4.
 After the pressure has stabilized, close the IT valve.
 Note the pressure. - 5.
 Hold the pressure for 5 minutes. - 6.
 Typically, if the pressure drop is less than 17 KPa (2.5 psi) in 5 minutes, the system integrity is intact.
-If the pressure drops rapidly, it indicates that there is a leak in the system.
+If the pressure drops rapidly, it indicates that there is a leak in the system. - 7.
 Check the transparent pipe section at the top of each module for leaks.
 If vigorous bubbles are observed in the transparent pipe of a module, it should be removed for further testing and repair.

-Removal of UF Modules
+Removal of Membrane Modules

+CAUTION: Use two people when handling 6" modules.
+Use a forklift, or other lifting device, when handling 10" modules.

+air.

-- CAUTION: Use two people when handling 6" and 7" modules.
-Use a forklift, or other lifting device, when handling 9" and 10" modules. - CAUTION: Once the membrane fibers become dry, the filtration performance of the module may deteriorate or even be totally lost.
-When removing the membrane prevent it from become dry due to air drying.
+CAUTION: Once the membrane fibers become dry, the filtration performance of the module may deteriorate or even be totally lost.
+When removing the membrane prevent it from become dry due to air dryingdrying out due to

-When necessary, remove the UF module according to the following instructions:

-- 1. Prior to removal, use the chemical cleaning pump to rinse all the modules on the same skid with about 2 skid volumes of clean water. - 2.
-Stop the operation of the skid. - 3.
-Open the drain valve for the skid and discharge the water from the UF module through the feed/discharge port. - 4.
+- 1. When necessary, remove the membrane module according to the following instructions: - Prior to removal, use the chemical cleaning pump to rinse all the modules on the same skid with about approximately 2 skid volumes of clean water. - 3.
+Stop the operation of the skid. - 4.
+Open the drain valve for the skid and discharge the water from the membrane module through the feed/discharge port. - 5.
 Disconnect the module at the filtrate port(s), followed by the feed/drain port.
-Leave the top concentrate port connected. - 5.
-For 6" or 7" modules: Use two people.
-One person should hold the UF module steady, while the other makes disconnection by unscrewing the union nuts. - 6.
-For 9" or 10" modules: Use a lifting device.
+Leave the top concentrate port connected. - 6.
+For 6" modules: Use two people.
+One person should hold the membrane module steady, while the other makes the disconnection by unscrewing the union nuts. - 7.
+For 10" modules: Use two people.
 Connect the module to the lifting device.
-Disconnect by undoing the grooved end style couplings. - 7.
-Use one person to hold the module steady, while the other makes the final disconnection. - 8.
-Lift the module from the skid and place horizontally on the ground, with the side ports facing up. - 9.
+Disconnect by undoing the grooved end style couplings. - 8.
+Use one person to hold the module steady, while the other makes the final disconnection. - 9.
+Lift the module from the skid and place horizontally on the ground, with the side ports facing up. - 10.
 Cap all the ports of the module immediately using the sealing caps.